rom-eo/MyOMR/readme.md

 # MyOMR
 This is an Optical Mark Recognition software.
-Its automates the grading of multiple choice questions.
+It automates the grading of multiple-choice questions.
 The aim is to make it easy to use and require only python packages.

 ## Usage
 * The examiner prints copies of the pdf file called "test_cases.pdf".
-* The exam taker file them by blacking out appropriate cases.
+* The exam takers files them by blacking out appropriate cases.
 * The examiner produces the solution  by blacking out appropriate cases.
-* The scanned version are provided to the software
+* The scanned versions are provided to the software.
-* Students Id and grades are produced by the software.
+* Students Ids and grades are produced by the software.

 ## Example